aditya0by0/ecommerce_webapp/README.md

 - Purchase Successfull Page
 - Fixed Username display issue on header
 - Add dropdown to this username for Cart and User History

+Week 5 - Commit 6
+<br/>Implemented
+- Login Required functionality
+- User-Role Restriction
+- Home Page Template
+- Embedded Carousel in Home Page
+- logic to show product of each category in the above carousel
+- Slight Fixes and Modifications

 ## Getting started